🏠

 $280,0006.5%15 years$2,441$159,380

-The 15-year mortgage saves over $231,000 in total interest.
-The trade-off: monthly payments are $578 higher.
-The right choice depends on cash flow, investment alternatives, and risk tolerance.
+The 15-year saves over $231,000 in total interest.
+The trade-off is $578 higher monthly payments.
+The right choice depends on your cash flow, investment alternatives, and risk tolerance.

 Frequently Asked Questions

 PMI (Private Mortgage Insurance) is required when your down payment is less than 20%.
 It protects the lender, not you.
-You can avoid PMI by making a 20% down payment, using a piggyback loan (80-10-10), or choosing a lender-paid PMI loan (higher interest rate in exchange for no separate PMI payment).
+Avoid it by making a 20% down payment, using a piggyback loan (80-10-10), or choosing lender-paid PMI (higher rate, no separate PMI charge).

-A 15-year mortgage saves enormous amounts of interest and builds equity faster, but requires higher monthly payments.
+A 15-year saves enormous interest and builds equity faster but requires higher monthly payments.
 A 30-year provides flexibility — you can always pay extra when cash flow allows.
-If you can comfortably afford the 15-year payment, it usually makes mathematical sense.
-If it strains your budget, the 30-year provides valuable breathing room.
+If the 15-year payment fits comfortably, it usually makes mathematical sense to choose it.

 Conventional loans typically require a minimum 620 score, with better rates at 740+.
-FHA loans accept scores as low as 580 (3.5% down) or 500 (10% down).
-VA loans have no minimum score requirement (though lenders set their own minimums, usually 580-620).
-Higher scores always result in lower interest rates.
+FHA loans accept scores as low as 580 (3.5% down).
+VA loans have no minimum score requirement, though lenders typically set their own minimums around 580–620.